kyrylo0605/wordpress/wp-content/themes/hestia/readme.txt

 Hestia is a modern WordPress theme for professionals.
 It fits creative business, small businesses (restaurants, wedding planners, sport/medical shops), startups, corporate businesses, online agencies and firms, portfolios, ecommerce (WooCommerce), and freelancers.
 It has a multipurpose one-page design, widgetized footer, blog/news page and a clean look, is compatible with: Flat Parallax Slider, Photo Gallery, Travel Map and Elementor Page Builder .
 The theme is responsive, WPML, Retina ready, SEO friendly, and uses Material Kit for design.

 == Changelog ==
+= 2.0.12 - 2018-11-16  =

+* Update readme file
+* Fixed warnings on the typography file
+* [Fagri child theme] fix padding issue on the Pirate Forms form

+= 2.0.11 - 2018-11-09  =

+* Fixed fatal error happening in a few cases

+= 2.0.10 - 2018-11-06  =

+* Fixed compatibility with the latest release of WooCommerce
+* Fixed compatibility with Google Console
+* Added config file for Toolset plugin
+* New filters used for child themes

+= 2.0.9 - 2018-11-05  =

+* Fixed Google Console issues
+* Small tweaks for the Sites Library Demos

 = 2.0.8 - 2018-11-02  =

 * Gutenberg support